preiter93/psspectral/README.md

 # psspectral

-Collection of PDE's solve with pseudospectral Fourier and Chebyshev Methods.
+Collection of PDE's solvers using pseudospectral Fourier and Chebyshev methods.